TULiberalArts/Psychology/pages/research.md

 How do infants and children discover the world around them?
 Researchers at this lab examine cognitive development in infants and children, aged two months to 10 years.
 Directed by **[Kathryn Hirsh-Pasek](https://liberalarts.temple.edu/academics/faculty/hirsh-pasek-kathryn)** and **[Nora Newcombe](https://liberalarts.temple.edu/academics/faculty/newcombe-nora)**, the lab conducts cutting-edge research on spatial development, memory, language development, reading, school readiness and the role of play and creativity in learning—moving from science to practice.
 - [Infant and Child Lab](http://templeinfantlab.com/)

+### Temple University Brain Research and Imaging Center
+One key new resource for Psychology faculty research is the Temple University Brain Research and Imaging Center (TUBRIC), located in the basement of Weiss Hall.
+TUBRIC opened in Fall 2017 and features a state-of-the-art magnetic resonance imaging (MRI) scanner that was procured through a major research instrumentation grant from the National Science Foundation.
+The scanner is the centerpiece of newly renovated research space that also includes staff offices and rooms for behavioral testing.
+Other resources at TUBRIC include an MRI-compatible eye tracker and a BioSemi EEG system.

 ___

 > “The (psychology) field recognizes Temple as  an elite program with a world-renowned faculty.
 Upon graduating it became very clear that I had received the training, experience, and relationships that would put me in a very strong position wherever I wanted to go next.
 I got the job I had wanted and now get to do what I love with the confidence in knowing that I am doing it with thorough understanding and expertise.” _- Muniya Khanna, Ph.D., CHOP Research Associate, Children and Adult’s Center for OCD and Anxiety Ph.D.
 2004_